-Information, Operations and Technology Management Department offers programs in Operations and Supply Chain Management, Information Systems, Manufacturing and Technology Management and will be offering a new master’s program in Applied Business Analytics in Fall 2019.
-Faculty members hold terminal degrees in information systems, operations and supply chain mamanegent, management science, statistics and industrial engineering.
+Information, Operations and Technology Management Department offers programs in Operations and Supply Chain Management, Information Systems, Applied Business Analytics, and Manufacturing and Technology Management.
+Faculty members hold terminal degrees in information systems, operations and supply chain management, management science, statistics and industrial engineering.
 The department also is home to many lecturers, some with terminal degrees.
 It is also home to Distinguished University lecturer, Distinguished University professor and many faculty members with significant research contributions.

-The department has fielded teams for case competitions (General Motors-Wayne sate supply chain case competition in October and Ball State University Information systems case competition in April ) every year since their inceptions and has won awards in every Ball state competition and one GM-Wayne competition.
+The department has fielded teams for case competitions (General Motors-Wayne State supply chain case competition in October and Ball State University Information Systems case competition in April) every year since their inceptions and has won awards in every Ball State competition and one GM-Wayne State competition.